nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 </td></tr></tbody></table></div>

-## Create the basic project skeleton
+## Create the Basic Project Skeleton

 To create a basic folder structure, we use the [Nuxeo Generator](https://www.npmjs.com/package/generator-nuxeo).
 There is no required location to create your project.
 To create your project structure, follow the steps below.